Eating sugar in pregnancy

 - foods with low glycemic index: rye, whole grain bread, ordinary yogurt, millet, buckwheat, brown rice, chickpeas, legumes, brown beans, lentils, apples, and pears

 - foods with the high glycemic index you shouldn’t eat: sweets, white bread, rice and sugar, dried fruits and sweet drinks.

 Fibers, especially soluble, are very useful for the natural regulation of blood sugar or for preventing excessive fluctuations.
-The absorption of fiber reduces the absorption of carbohydrates in the gut.
+The absorption of the fiber reduces the absorption of carbohydrates in the gut.
 Consequently, there is no rapid rise or decrease in blood sugar.

 Make sure you get enough chromium and magnesium:

 Chromium and magnesium are minerals that are very important for our organism.
 One of their functions is also preventing large fluctuations in blood sugar.

 It is believed that chromium can help to increase the efficacy of insulin and, in turn, to absorb more sugar from the blood faster.

 Magnesium reduces the resistance of cells to insulin and is particularly effective in combination with chromium.